The Voices and Results of Our Athletes

 When I decided to hire a coach, it made a profound difference in my training and ultimate success.
 Bottom line, I have been racing for 18 years and Coach Al was able to get me to my highest level of performance at the age of 45.

-I have worked with Coach Al for more than three years now, and he has fundamentally changed the way I think about movement skills, flexibility and recovery.
+I have worked with Coach Al for more than eight years now, and he has fundamentally changed the way I think about movement skills, flexibility and recovery.
 He also has a passion for learning and sharing his knowledge.
 I used to train myself with more hours resulting in greater fatigue, lingering injuries and slower times.

 Read more from Lisbeth Kenyon, Ironman AG World Champion